alphaminmax/Workspace-One-to-Azure-Intune-Migration-Toolkit-MVP-Edition/README.md

 1. **Migration Process**: Automated migration from Workspace One to Azure Intune
 2. **Migration Validation**: Tools to verify prerequisites and environment readiness
-3. **Script Testing**: Automated validation of PowerShell scripts for syntax errors and initialization issues
+3. **Script Testing**: Automated validation of PowerShell scripts
 4. **Connectivity Testing**: Verification of network requirements for migration
-5. **Migration Reporting**: Detailed HTML reports of migration status and results
+5. **Migration Reporting**: Basic HTML reports of migration status and results
-6. **Deployment Options**: Support for Intune, SCCM, and GPO deployment methods
-7. **Non-Admin Execution**: Ability to run critical operations without requiring permanent admin rights
-8. **User Profile Migration**: Secure transfer of user profiles between management systems
-9. **Silent Operation**: Support for unattended, silent migration without user interaction

 ## System Requirements